-lf Then The final Charge amount does not exceed the Estimated Vehicle Rental Charge plus 15% No further Authorization is required.
-The final Charge exceeds the Estimated Vehicle Rental Charge by more than 15% You must obtain Authorization for any additional Charge amount that exceeds the Estimated Vehicle Rental Charge.
-If you a) do not obtain an Authorization for the additional amount, or b) request Authorization for the additional amount but Authorization is declined, and the Cardmember fails to pay the Charge for any reason, American Express will have Chargeback rights for the portion of the final Charge amount in excess of the Approved Estimated Vehicle Rental Charge plus 15%.
-A Cardmember decides to extend a rental period You must request Authorization for the estimated Charge amount that will be in excess of the Estimated Vehicle Rental Charge.
+If Then A Cardmember decides to extend a rental period You must request Authorization for the estimated Charge amount that will be in excess of the Estimated Vehicle Rental Charge.
 Authorization approved - If Authorization is granted, the amount of the subsequent Authorization will be added to the original Estimated Vehicle Rental Charge and that total will be considered the Estimated Vehicle Rental Charge.
 Authorization declined - If Authorization is declined, the original Estimated Vehicle Rental Charge amount will remain the Estimated Vehicle Rental Charge.
 Any additional Charges not previously approved for Authorization are incurred when the vehicle is returned You must request Authorization for the additional amount not previously approved for Authorization.

-12.12.2.2 Prepayment on Vehicle Rentals
+12.10.2.2 Prepayment on Vehicle Rentals